lasik surgeons

 Swimming pools and natural bodies of water contain many contaminants that are dangerous to eyes healing from refractive surgery.

 Seawater is full of active and inert organisms that would be of no positive value if they were to permeate a cornea compromised by refractive surgery.
-All refractive surgery techniques including conventional or wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, and RLE will require protection from such contaminated environments for a period of time.
+All refractive surgery techniques including conventional or wavefront Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, and RLE will require protection from such contaminated environments for a period of time.
 Swimming, skiing, scuba diving, surfing, even sailing can all contaminate the eyes.
 Swimming pools, although chlorinated, can cause problems with eyes healing from refractive surgery too.

 PRK, LASEK, and Epi-Lasik disrupt the epithelial layer of the cornea, making it more susceptible to infection.
 For these types of refractive surgery, staying out of seawater for at least 4 weeks or as otherwise instructed by your doctor would be wise.

-Conventional or custom wavefront Lasik and All-Laser Lasik have a flap of corneal tissue that is less disruptive to the epithelium, but creates an interface where foreign particles may lodge.
+Conventional or custom wavefront Lasik and Bladeless Lasik have a flap of corneal tissue that is less disruptive to the epithelium, but creates an interface where foreign particles may lodge.
 The outer edge of the Lasik flap seals within about 2-3 weeks.

-Lens based procedures such as RLE and P-IOL require incisions through the cornea into the eye and are significantly more susceptible to problems than the surface ablation techniques of PRK, LASEK, and Epi-Lasik, or the flap techniques of Lasik and All-Laser Lasik.
+Lens based procedures such as RLE and P-IOL require incisions through the cornea into the eye and are significantly more susceptible to problems than the surface ablation techniques of PRK, LASEK, and Epi-Lasik, or the flap techniques of Lasik and Bladeless Lasik.
 For this reason, seawater exposure should probably be limited for at least 8-12 weeks.

 In all cases, any sort of postoperative problem may require significantly more time away from seawater or similar environments.
 Before putting your eyes in anything that is not sterile, consult your doctor.